Make The

 "What does independence mean to me?"

 I am autistic and a self-advocate.
-I am also the cofounder of Verge of Independence Project and its autism ambassador.
-For me, independence means, having the freedom to discover and embrace my different abilities
+I am also the co-founder of the Verge of Independence Project and its autism ambassador.
+For me, independence means, having the freedom to discover and embrace my different abilities.

 My interests are listening to all kinds of good music, playing musical instruments, swimming, skating, bowling, golfing, traveling, being around trees, attending; concerts, performances, and sporting events, exploring jobs, spending time with my family and friends, and learning and participating in the voting process."